 How to Make Your Apartment Feel Like Home

-Lighting is a powerful, often unnoticed and under appreciated element that can make your apartment feel instantly warmer.
-The right lighting scheme turns a drab space into an intimate and cozy one, so it should be one of the first things you tackle when you move in– after setting up all the necessities, of course.
+Lighting is a powerful and often under-appreciated element that can make your apartment feel different immediately.
+The right lighting turns a drab space into an intimate and cozy one, so you should work on it as soon as you have the items needed for basic living set up.
 Here are some tips for using lighting to make your new place feel like home:

 Decorate According to Your Tastes